djaskowiak/advanced-kpi/README.md

 ## **Top Level KPI**

-  The "main" KPI can be defined under Measures / Top-Level.
+  The "main" KPI can be defined under "Measures / Top-Level".
 ![example 3](https://raw.githubusercontent.com/djaskowiak/data/master/measure-top-def.png)
   * **Measure Settings:** contains styling options for the measure
   * **Title Settings:** contains styling options for the title of the measure